 Then, as a result, they may hunt other animals to the point that those animals go extinct.
 This can lead to exponential harm throughout the world’s ecosystems, leading to imbalances that may never be fixed.
 It can damage aquaculture, harm food chains, and lead to unforeseen consequences.

-As a result, harvesting, including fishing, has to be regulated to ensure people and ecosystems are not harmed by our practices.
+As a result, harvesting, including fishing, must be regulated to ensure that our practices do not harm people and ecosystems.Â

 See Related: What Are Green Buildings?
 What to Know About Sustainable Building